iter-tools/iter-tools/README.md

 The same as regexpSplitIter Iter but for async iterables.

 ## split-lines
 It split an iterables in lines, joining fragments when there are no new line between them.
-It is compatible with any type of newline characters.
+It is compatible with any type of newline characters (it can't be curried).
 ```js
 splitLines(['a\nb', 'c\n', 'd']); // a, bc, d
 ```